 - REC provides up to 13 months of intense home-based family support services.

-- The Family Preservation team includes a Licensed Counselor, a Case Manager, and a Parent Support Partner.
+The Family Preservation team includes a Licensed Counselor, a Family Advocate, a Case Manager, and a Parent Support Partner.

-For more information regarding the Family Preservation Program, please contact Laurel Bloom, Family Group Decision Making Coordinator at email@example.com
+For more information regarding the Family Preservation Program, please contact Ruby Lee, Family Advocate at email@example.com

 This program is made possible in part by: The Michigan Department of Health & Human Services and First Presbyterian Church of Birmingham.